Scalable Durational Event Models: Application to Physical and Digital Interactions: Durational Event Model

 \subsection{Summary Statistics}

 The statistics $\bm{s}_{i,j}^{\,0 \rightarrow 1}(\mathscr{H}_t)$ and $\bm{s}_{i,j}^{\,1 \rightarrow 0}(\mathscr{H}_t)$ characterize the influence of past interactions on the likelihood of future events.
 Careful consideration is necessary regarding how this influence is specified. \citet{aalen2007} note that a valid counting process must have an intensity function that remains finite at all times to prevent an explosion where the intensity diverges.
-Applying the Feller criterion \citep[Sect.
-8.6.3]{aalen2008a}, it becomes apparent that a counting process $N_{i,j}(t)$ is non-explosive for Cox-type models such as \eqref{eq:intensity_0_1} if all past event counts are $\log(\,\cdot +1)$-transformed.
-Accordingly, we define all summary statistics that relate past interactions to future interactions on the $\log(\,\cdot +1)$ scale.
+The Feller criterion \citep[Sect.
+3.2.2]{aalen2007} guarantees non-explosion if the intensity function satisfies a linear growth bound.
+Applying the transformation $x \mapsto \log(x+1)$ to past event counts in the summary statistics, ensures that the intensities in \eqref{eq:intensity_0_1} satisfy this condition.